Code Prediction by Feeding Trees to Transformers: Introduction

-\begin{itemize} \item We describe ways of using Transformers for the task of code prediction, especially ways that communicates syntactic structure of code to the essentially sequence-based Transformers. (\secref{sec:models})

-\item We show that Transformers can provide significantly better accuracy on the code prediction task compared to previous state of the art approaches; and that communicating the syntactic structure of code to the Transformer is key to the large improvement in accuracy. (\secref{sec:evaluation})

-\item We also evaluated our trained model on a dataset selected from a Python code repository \textit{internal} to Facebook, and found the relative benefits of the Transformer models to be similar to those on the py150 dataset.
-This indicate that the relative advantage of Transformer models carries over to other datasets, though the absolute accuracy numbers can vary. (\secref{sec:evaluation}, \tabref{tab:resultsint})
+We also evaluated our trained model on a dataset selected from a Python code repository \textit{internal} to a Facebook, and found the relative benefits of the Transformer models to be similar to those on the py150 dataset.
+This indicates that the relative advantage of Transformer models carries over to other datasets. (\secref{sec:evaluation}, \tabref{tab:resultsint})

+Deep learning models can be rather opaque as to their working.
+To better understand whether \DFS is taking advantage of the tree structure, we employed saliency maps~\cite{simonyan2013deep-saliency} to examine where the model focuses its attention when making a prediction.
+We found that indeed, the model tends to focus on the most relevant parts of the tree, starting from the parent node (\secref{sec:inspection}).